FAQ

 How do you teach chords without overwhelm?

-- start with 3-note chords (strings 2–4)
+- start with 3-note chords (strings 2–4) for clean control

 - learn C, F, G, G7 → then Dm, Em, Am

-- then build to full 6-string versions
+- move positions, then expand to full shapes

 Lesson structure